jpggvilaca/deep-diff-object/README.md

 leverage on shouldComponentUpdate to avoid unnecessary re-renders.

 #### Use componentWillReceiveProps with it

 ```
 componentWillReceiveProps(nextProps) {
   const result = deepDiff(this.props, nextProps);

-  // Log the result and identify the changes
-  console.log(result);
+  // Based on what changed, apply your logic
+  ...
 }
 ```

 #### Identify the bottlenecks and leverage shouldComponentUpdate

 ```
 shouldComponentUpdate(nextState, nextProps) {
+  const result = deepDiff(this.props, nextProps);

-  // assume 'name' is a prop that changes all the time but it doesn't
+  // assuming 'name' is a prop that changes all the time but it doesn't
   // concern your component (it shouldn't re-render if that prop changes)
   if (this.props.name !== nextProps.name) {
     return false;